No one can doubt the popularity and dominance of the Google Play Store in the domain of mobile applications and software.

 Once, you have made a decision regarding which type of release you want, you may select ‘Create Release’.

 At this point, you will be redirected to the New release to the production page.
 Here, you are again required to make another decision- to opt for Google Play app signing on the app or not.
 If you choose the latter, then simply click on the ‘OPT-OUT’ option.

-Now, select ‘Browse files’ and then you can add the APK files while naming and describing your release through on-screen instructions.
+Now, select ‘Browse files’ and then look into how to upload apk to google play store while naming and describing your release through on-screen instructions.
 You can also click on ‘Review’ to confirm the information.
 When everything is taken care of, press ‘Save’.

 6. Time For Content Rating

-Rating your app is crucial for it is listed as ‘Unrated’, it might get removed altogether from the store, so it is imperative to rate the application.
+The next step regarding how to publish apps on the Play Store is to rate your app.
+This is crucial for it is listed as ‘Unrated’, it might get removed altogether from the store, so it is imperative to rate the application.

 For Content Rating, you must again navigate to the menu on the left side of the screen and then select the same.
 By clicking on ‘Continue’ you can move forward and then type your email address in the respective field and then ‘Confirm’ it.

 Now, you may fill the questionnaire for your app rating.
 Follow this by selecting the ‘Save Questionnaire’ and then choose the ‘Calculate Rating’ option to see your app rating on the Play Store.
 The last thing to finalize your app’s content rating is to click on ‘Apply’.

 Now, you have to be clear about what countries your app is going to be available in.
 The point to note here is that Google doesn’t support publishing an app for all regions.
 The app will be published in selected countries instead of world-wide.